 - 4 tablespoons extra-virgin spainish olive oil

-Break 6 of the eggs into a large mixing bowl.
-Add the chips and stir, crushing them a little as you blend the eggs together.
-Allow the mixture to sit for 5 minutes until the chips absorb a lot of the egg.
-Beat the seventh egg and add it to the egg-chip mixture, adding salt to taste.
+Break 6 of the eggs into a mixing bowl.
+Crush the chips, letting them fall into the bowl.
+Stir as you blend the eggs together so the chips are evenly coated.
+Allow the mixture to sit for 5 minutes -- the chips will soften a bit -- then beat the remaining egg and add it to the egg-chip mixture.

 Adapted from "Tapas: A Taste of Spain in America," by Jose Andres (Clarkson Potter, 2005).